 Section 1

 The regular meeting of the Association shall be held on the third Monday of every other month ( January, March, May, July, September, November).
-The Executive Board shall meet every other month (February, April, June, August, October, December) if needed,; association members are welcome to attend Executive Board meetings.
+The Executive Board shall meet on the third Monday of the alternate months (February, April, June, August, October, December) Association members are welcome to attend Executive Board meetings.

 Section 2

-The President may call special meetings of the Association upon giving notice to the main and key leaders by mail,

-e-mail and website, as shown in the records of the Association, not less than seven days, nor more than twenty days in advance of such meeting, and local radio unless otherwise provided by law.
+The President may call special meetings of the Association upon giving notice to the organization and resource leaders by mail as shown in the membership records of the Association, not less than seven days, nor more than twenty days in advance of such meeting.

 Section 3

-Upon written demand, signed by at least twenty percent of the members, the President shall call a special meeting for the purpose to which the demand relates, in the manner herein prescribed, unless otherwise provided by law.
+Upon written demand, signed by at least twenty percent of the Leaders’ Association members, the President shall call a special meeting for the purpose to which the demand relates, in the manner herein prescribed, in Section 2.

 ARTICLE VII – AMENDMENTS

-The Constitution may be amended, enacted or repealed by a 2/3 majority vote of the total membership attending that regular meeting, provided notice of such amendments shall have been given at a previous meeting and the leadership of each 4-H club has been notified by mail of the amendments.
+The Bylaws may be amended, enacted or repealed by a 2/3 majority vote of the total membership attending that regular meeting, provided notice of such changes have been given at a previous meeting and the Association membership has been notified by mail of the amendments.

 ARTICLE VIII - QUORUM

 A quorum for Executive Board meetings shall consist of five members.
-A majority vote of members with voting rights present at any regular meeting shall be sufficient to transact any business.
+A quorum for the Leaders’ Association is the number of members present at any regular meeting.

 ARTICLE IX - COMMITTEES

+Section1

-Each committee is to abide by the Committee Policies adopted by the Leaders Association (add year)
+Each committee is to abide by the Committee Policies (3)* adopted by the Leaders’ Association

-With the guidance of the Executive Board, the Association shall oversee the following Committees:
+the guidance of the Vice-President.
+The Association shall oversee the following Committees:

 STANDING COMMITTEES:

-Leadership: Standing Committee Development Subcommittee

-Project Development Subcommittee (County Wide Projects)

-Youth Leaders Subcommittee
+Educational Programming: Clothing Revue, Foods Revue, County-wide Trip,

+Cultural Arts Festival, Super Saturday

-Awards & Recognition: 4-H Banquet, Awards, - Subcommittees
+Awards & Recognition: Awards, Awards Banquet, Ambassadors

-Budget Ways & Means: Budget, Fund Raising, Food Stand, Plat Books, Rabies Clinic, Land Administration - Subcommittees

-Enrollment/Promotion: Promotion, Community Education, National 4-H Week, Ambassador Program, Fair - Subcommittees

-County Wide Activities: Summer Camp, Winter Camp, , County Wide Trips - Parades, Super Saturday Day- Subcommittees

-Duties of Standing Committees
+Financial Support: Gifts & Endowments, Plat Book, Land,

+Rabies Clinic, Food Stand

+Promotion: Recruitment, Ambassadors

+Section2

+DUTIES OF STANDING COMMITTEES

-This committee shall have the responsibility of planning and carrying out Association functions as related to their area or responsibility.
-This shall include plans, budget requests, rules and regulations, time frames, and a final financial report.
-Committees shall select their own chair, who will have the responsibility of reporting committee advisory decisions to the total Association when requested by the Association.
+These committees shall have the responsibility of planning and carrying out Association functions as related to their area of responsibility.
+Includes planning, budget requests, rules and regulations.
+Committees shall select their own chair person, who will have the responsibility of reporting committee advisory decisions at Association meetings.

+Section3

-SPECIAL COMMITTEES:
+AD HOC COMMITTEES:

-Special committees may be appointed by the President as deemed necessary by the Association membership.
+Ad Hoc committees may be appointed by the President as deemed necessary by the Association membership.
+Presently Leaders’ Association have Budget & Audit Ad Hoc committees.

-Nomination Committee - Vice President - Chair with 2 other members; 1 from the Board and 1 Leader from Association.
+Section4

+The Budget committee shall consist of the entire executive board.
+The Budget committee shall work with the

+Treasurer to propose the annual budget for approval at the May Association meeting.
+The approved budget shall

+be published in the Adams County 4-H newsletter.
+The Treasurer shall have the books closed by July 31 each

+year.

+Section5

+The Audit Committee will be appointed by the President and consist of three (3) members.
+The Audit

+Committee shall audit the Treasurer’s books after they are closed by July 31st of each year.
+Audit Committee

+present an audit report at a subsequent Leaders’ Association meeting..

 ARTICLE X - REMOVAL FROM EXECUTIVE BOARD

-Any member of the Executive Board may be removed from the board with just reason by a ballot vote of the majority of the association members present at the meeting.
+Any member of the Executive Board may be removed from the board for just reason by a ballot vote of the majority of the association members present at the meeting.
 A written notice will be provided 30 days prior to the vote.
 Reasons for removal, but not limited to:

 *3 unexcused absences from meetings in a row